chitianhao/ts-arg-parse/ArgParser.en.rst

 Help and Version messages
 -------------------------

-- Help message will outputted when a wrong usage of the program is detected or `--help` option found.
+- Help message will be outputted when a wrong usage of the program is detected or `--help` option found.

 - Version message is defined unified in :code:`ArgParser::version_message()`.